ChocolateBar

-Open Slack, Linear, your VPN, a password manager and a sync client, and half of them vanish.
-On a 14" or 16" MacBook Pro, menu bar items hidden by the notch aren’t a quirk — they’re a daily papercut.
-And finding the right app window means Cmd-Tab roulette or a trip to the Dock.
+Open Slack, Linear, your VPN, a password manager and a sync client, and the bar fills up.
+Older icons fall off the edge, and on a 14" or 16" MacBook Pro the notch hides them sooner.
+Either way you lose the icons you reach for, and finding the right app window means Cmd-Tab roulette or a trip to the Dock.

-ChocolateBar adds a thin strip directly below the menu bar with two surfaces: every status item macOS pushed off-screen, and every application window you have open.
-Click a menu bar icon and the real one fires.
+ChocolateBar can hide the third-party icons crowding your menu bar, the way Bartender or Ice do.
+Or it can show them in a thin strip directly below the menu bar, along with the app windows you have open.
+Click an icon and the real menu fires.
 Click a window and it comes forward.

 What does ChocolateBar do?